kvbaurb99/5-Day-Weather-App/README.md

 - Changing photo and description depending on weather conditions, at this moment there is 3 categories of temperature
 - Scrollable 5 day forecast with updated weather for every 3 hours
 - Weather details (humidity, windspeed, feels like temperature, pressure)
-- Celsius temperature at this moment (fahrenheit in progress...)
+- Fahrenheit / Celsius temperature
 - Search input for displaying for own weather
 - Current time and weekday
+- Dark / Light mode

 ## Technologies
 - OpenWeather API free subscribe (5 day forecast)